Aaron and I recently got home from Hawaii.

 However, we spent very little money.

-Aaron had to go to Hawaii for work, so we paid for my flight, a rental car and some of my food.
-I haven’t had time to total all of the bills, but for an 11-day trip, we spent less than $1,600.
+Aaron had to go to Hawaii for work, so we paid for both of my flights, a rental car and some of my food.
+I haven’t had time to total all of the bills, but for an 11-day trip to two island, we spent less than $1,600.

 Pretty awesome huh!